statopt/static-optimizer-wp/readme.txt

 * Automatic js and css minification & compression
 * Automatic image optimization (gif, jpeg, png)
 * Files are reloaded only when they are changed on your server (or deleted from ours).
+* Our servers check and if the visitor's browser support webp that's what we'll serve.
+* We've put extra efforts to make this plugin as efficient as possible.
 * Simple to use

 = How it works =

-After you get your API key the plugin will install as a system (mu-plugin) and will correct where the selected files are loaded from.
+After you get your API key the plugin will install as a system (mu-plugin) and will correct the location where the selected files are loaded from.
-During the plugin configuration you can tell the plugin which files you'd like to be optimized.
+During the plugin configuration you can tell the plugin which file types you'd like to be optimized.
+By default only images are selected for optimization.
+You can also select js, css & font files to be optimized as well.
 The first time our servers get a file it will be downloaded and optimized.
-Because this operation can take several seconds your users will be redirected to the original file that was requested.
+Because this operation can take several seconds your users will be redirected back to the original file that was requested.
 Any subsequent requests will be served from our servers.

 = Who is this plugin for? =
 People who have lots of images on their site such online stores, photographers.